WEST HAM UNITED

 Clarke S.

-Our second team began their current campaign with a visit to Loftus Road on Friday, August 14.
-Queens Park Rangers opened the scoring just on half-time but we drew level two minutes after the interval when Trevor Morley converted a penalty.
+Our second team opened their campaign with a sharp, competitive run‑out at Loftus Road on Friday, August 14.
+Queens Park Rangers struck first, edging ahead right on the stroke of half‑time, but we hit back almost immediately after the restart when Trevor Morley buried a penalty to level the contest.

 WATFORD